 #17 You receive a warning from the system

 If your PC beeps or starts sending warming messages or you see a fake virus, malware messages, you can definitely start contacting a cybersecurity specialist and take proactive steps to protect yourself.
-If your antivirus or anti-malware program has been disabled, this is a positive indication hacker are up to no good using your system.
+If your antivirus or anti-malware program has been disabled, this is positive indication hackers are up to no good using your system.
 If there is unusual TCP or UDP port action, as entered in utilities like TCP view, this is another alarm bell that can be your wake-up call.

 If you neglect to invest in cybersecurity, be prepared to face the consequences.
 It is estimated that around 30,000 websites are hacked each day and the number is slated to only increase as cybercriminals take the easy route to make money.
 Intercepting your sensitive data and penetrating your systems will definitely be tougher if you take safety precautions.
 A well-developed investment in cybersecurity systems will work like a lock on your virtual door and protect your system from unwanted intrusions.
 So, what are the different types of hacking you need to be aware of?
 Well, here is a pretty comprehensive list:

 • Trojan Horse: Malware that harms your system from the inside out, much like the ancient Trojan horse in Troy

 • DoS/Denial of Service: This is used to prevent internet users from accessing a specific website by hacking their system